Strengthen your pelvic floor

-The pelvic floor muscles work to open and close the urethra — the tube that carries urine from the bladder to the exterior of your body.
-These muscles also support the bladder as you exert yourself doing everyday activities such as walking, standing, lifting and sneezing.
+The pelvic floor muscles open and close the tube that carries urine from the bladder to outside your body (urethra).
+These muscles also support the bladder during everyday activities such as walking, standing, lifting and sneezing.

 Practice Kegel exercises.
-To perform Kegels, squeeze your pelvic floor muscles as if you're trying to stop your stream of urine.
-Your doctor may recommend that you do a set of these exercises three or four times a day to treat your bladder control problem.
+To perform, squeeze your pelvic floor muscles — as if you're trying to stop your stream of urine — for three seconds.
+Relax for a count of three and repeat several times.
+Your doctor might recommend that you do a set of these exercises three or four times a day, lying down, sitting and standing.

 - Biofeedback.
-Biofeedback is a therapy used to help train pelvic floor muscles.
+Biofeedback can help train pelvic floor muscles.
 Sensors placed near the muscles transmit exertion levels to a computer, which displays the levels on the screen.
-This immediate feedback helps some people master Kegel exercises faster because they can see whether they're using the correct muscles.
-Biofeedback can be done with a health care provider or with a home device.
+This immediate feedback may help you master Kegel exercises more quickly because you can see whether you're using the correct muscles.
+Biofeedback can be done with a professional or with a home device.

 - Vaginal weights.
 Cone-shaped weights are another option used to help with Kegel exercises.
 You place a weight in your vagina and contract your pelvic floor muscles to keep it from falling out.
-Many cones come in sets of varying weight levels, so you can build up to heavier weights as your pelvic floor muscles become stronger.
+Many cones come in sets of varying weights, so you can build up to heavier weights as your pelvic floor muscles strengthen.

 Control contributing factors

-Certain medications, excess weight, smoking and physical inactivity may indirectly contribute to bladder control problems.
-If you address these factors, bladder-specific techniques — such as avoiding bladder irritants and bladder training — may be even more likely to work.
+Certain medications, excess weight, smoking and physical inactivity can contribute to bladder control problems.
+If you address these factors, bladder-specific techniques — such as avoiding bladder irritants and bladder training — might be more successful.

 - Manage your medications.
-Examples of drugs that may contribute to bladder control problems include high blood pressure drugs, heart medications, diuretics, muscle relaxants, antihistamines, sedatives and antidepressants.
+Drugs that might contribute to bladder control problems include high blood pressure drugs, heart medications, diuretics, muscle relaxants, antihistamines, sedatives and antidepressants.
 If you develop incontinence or difficulty urinating while taking these drugs, talk to your doctor.
-You may be able to avoid urinary side effects by taking another medicine.

 - Maintain a healthy weight.
-Being overweight may contribute to bladder control problems, particularly stress incontinence.
+Being overweight can contribute to bladder control problems, particularly stress incontinence.
 Excessive body weight puts pressure on your abdomen and bladder, sometimes resulting in leakage.
-If you're overweight and experiencing a bladder control problem, losing weight may help.
+Losing weight might help.

 - Stop smoking.
-Smokers are more likely to have bladder control problems and are more likely to experience more-severe symptoms.
+Smokers are more likely to have bladder control problems and to have more-severe symptoms.
 Heavy smokers also tend to develop a chronic cough, which can place added pressure on the bladder and aggravate urinary incontinence.
-Improving urinary incontinence may be one of many benefits of stopping smoking.

 - Be active.
-Some studies indicate that regular physical activity reduces bladder control problems.
+Some studies indicate that regular physical activity improves bladder control.
 Try for at least 30 minutes of low-impact moderate activity — such as walking briskly, biking or swimming — most days of the week.

 - Minimize constipation.
-Straining too much during bowel movements can damage the pelvic floor.
-Unfortunately, some medications used to treat bladder control problems can make constipation worse.
-Exercising, drinking enough water and eating high-fiber foods, such as lentils, beans, and fresh vegetables and fruit, may help improve constipation.
+Straining during bowel movements can damage the pelvic floor.
+Unfortunately, some medications used to treat bladder control problems can worsen constipation.
+Exercising, drinking enough water and eating high-fiber foods, such as lentils, beans, and fresh vegetables and fruit, might help improve constipation.

 - Manage chronic cough.
-If you have a cough that doesn't go away, it could be making your bladder control problem worse.
-See your doctor about possible treatment options.
+Your cough could be making your bladder problem worse.
+See your doctor about treatment options.

 Your role in treatment

-Behavior therapies can improve bladder control with minimal side effects.
-These techniques take time and practice before you see results.
-But persistence pays off.
-If you stick with the program, you'll likely see an improvement in your symptoms.
-And if one of these approaches doesn't work, talk with your doctor about exploring other treatment options that may help.
+Behavior therapies, which take time and practice, can improve bladder control.
+If you stick with the program, you'll likely see improvement in your symptoms.
+And if one of these approaches doesn't work, talk with your doctor about trying another strategy.